openshift/enhancements/enhancements/hypershift/msi-enablement-for-aro-hcp.md

 ## Proposal

-We propose setting an environment variable, AZURE_MSI_AUTHENTICATION, upon deployment of image registry, ingress, cloud network config, and storage operators in the control plane of an ARO HCP cluster.
+We propose setting an environment variable, ARO_HCP_MI_CLIENT_ID, upon deployment of image registry, ingress, cloud network config, and storage operators in the control plane of an ARO HCP cluster.
 This variable will be checked by each operator; if set, it will override the default authentication mechanism, using a managed identity to authenticate with Azure cloud services instead.
+ARO_HCP_MI_CLIENT_ID will contain the client ID to create the new managed identity.

 For operators with operands that they manage in the control plane, the operator would be responsible for propagating the environment variable to those operands (if the operands need cloud access).

 ### Workflow Description

-* HostedCluster control plane operator will set AZURE_MSI_AUTHENTICATION on deployment of image registry, ingress, cluster network operator (which will pass the value to cloud network config), and storage operators
+* HostedCluster control plane operator will set ARO_HCP_MI_CLIENT_ID on deployment of image registry, ingress, cluster network operator (which will pass the value to cloud network config), and storage operators
-* When each operator is configuring the Azure authentication type, if the AZURE_MSI_AUTHENTICATION is set, the operator will ignore any other Azure cloud configuration and use MSI
+* When each operator is configuring the Azure authentication type, if the ARO_HCP_MI_CLIENT_ID is set, the operator will ignore any other Azure cloud configuration and use Managed Identity with the client ID being set to the value in ARO_HCP_MI_CLIENT_ID

 ### API Extensions